nichoth/virtual-dom-server-rendering/readme.markdown

 See https://github.com/Raynos/mercury/issues/55

 This version serializes the inital state from the server and sends it to the client using `json-globals`.
+The server starts the click count at a random number which gets sent to the client as the initial state.

 # quick start